|

 it was too late to salvage anything from the wreck of the counter revolution.

-however, the British government took the imaginative step of appointing
+fantasies.
+In 1919, however, the British government took the imaginative step

-Oliver Wardrop, the well-known scholar of Georgian literature and history, to
+of appointing Oliver Wardrop, the well-known scholar of Georgian literature

-be Chief British Commissioner to the Republics of Georgia, Armenia and Azerbaijan.
-Wardrop,
+and history, to be Chief British Commissioner to the Republics of Georgia, Armenia and Azerbaijan.
+Wardrop, set up his

-set up his headquarters in Tbilisi and did his
+headquarters in Tbilisi and did his best to

-British and Indian troops, highly unpopular with the Georgians, were withdrawn
+Indian troops, highly unpopular with the Georgians, were withdrawn to a

 The purblind patriots in the Georgian government resented even this last